fpapado/react-lazy-images/README.md

 - Composable pieces that range from the simple use case, to preloading images and more
 - Modern, performant implementation, using [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) and providing fallback strategies
 - Eager loading / Server-side rendering support
 - Easy to understand source code.
-You should be able to fork and do your thing if desired.
+You should be able to fork and do your thing if desired
+- Ample documentation to help you understand the problem, in addition to the solutions

 What it does not do by itself:
 - Polyfill `IntersectionObserver`.
 Adding polyfills is something you should do consciously at the application level, especially if they might incur download and performance costs.
 See [Polyfilling IntersectionObserver](#polyfill) for different strategies.